 Over the years, many have illegally entered the Disney's River Country in hopes of documenting the disrepair and perhaps understanding why the parks were closed in the first place.

-Using a drone camera, this year photographer Seph Lawless captured exclusive, never-before-seen images of the abandoned parks.
+Using a drone camera, photographer Seph Lawless has captured exclusive, never-before-seen images of the abandoned parks.

 What Happened To Disney's River Country And Discovery Island Theme Parks?